 Wat Rong Khun or ‘White Temple‘ is a Buddhist temple where you can see unique architecture and unconventional arts, designed by contemporary artist Chalermcai Kosipipat.

 The highlight of this temple is the bridge of “the cycle of rebirth”, regarded as the icon of this temple.
-In the sunlight, the temple’s decorative glass pieces shimmers through, creating a dazzling sight for all its visitors.
+In the sunlight, the temple’s decorative glass pieces shimmer through, creating a dazzling sight for all its visitors.

 The White Temple has thankfully just been reconstructed after an earthquake and is constantly undergoing more additions, for you to fully enjoy arguably the most gorgeous temple in Thailand.